lcarlier/EasyMock/README.md

 ## <a name="user-content-restriction"></a> Restriction
 Currently EasyMock only supports mocking of C functions.
-Mocking of C++ function and classes is planned.
+Mocking of C++ functions and classes is planned.

 ## <a name="user-content-br"></a> Bug report
 If you find a bug, it is very appreciated to create a [bug report](issues).